2ndSightLab/ai-tracker/issues.md

 ## Issues

+🟡 Just realized that after "freezing" credits to prevent login issues, that role assumption is failing for both the mfa and no-mfa role on and account.
+AGAIN.
+Fix one and another appears.
+Will be manually revisiting that code tomorrow and cleaning it up.
+I think the solution is not to overwrite the account but to configure a temp role for the "frozen" credentials and just add a new role name to the mix.
+I'll need to sort that out when not so tired.

 🟡 Clear tracker errors is not clearing errors from the diagram.

 🟡 I "fixed" something with the org admin role to remove the extranoues policy and now that role is not deploying and things are hung up that depend upon it, blocking everything.